 After a sketchy July that saw Sony replace Konami's Pro Evolution Soccer 2019 with Detroit: Become Human, the PlayStation 4 maker has unveiled the next two games coming to PS Plus, which are Wipeout Omega Collection and Sniper Elite 4.

 Fans immediately rushed to blame Konami, who were initially as surprised as the fans, and said it wasn't their decision.
-Sony never gave the official explanation of why PES 2019 was removed , but it may have had something with Sony's FIFA marketing deal.
+Sony never gave the official explanation of why PES 2019 , but it may have had something with Sony's FIFA marketing deal.

 Anyway, PS Plus' August offer kicks off with Wipeout Omega Collection, a three-pronged package that contains three flavours of traditional Wipeout break-neck-ery.

 We're talking about Wipeout 2048 that launched in 2012, Wipeout HD from 2008 and its expansion from 2009 titled HD Fury.